tj-wells/coti-docker-method/README.md

     To get the SSL certificates installed, you will need to allow all inbound connections (0.0.0.0/0) for ports 80 and 443 to your machine.
 The precise steps for this will vary depending on your VPS provider.

 * My node repeatedly reconnects to the network
-  - COTI's node manager performs health status checks on your node using port 7070.
+  - Coti's node manager performs health status checks on your node using port 7070.
   - To allow the node manager to connect to your node, ensure that port 7070 is accessible from the IP addresses
     - "52.59.142.53" for testnet nodes,
     - "35.157.47.86" for mainnet nodes.

-If none of the information above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, ask in the node-operators channel in the [COTI Discord server](https://discord.com/invite/wfAQfbc3Df).
+If none of the information above helps, you can ask me (<a href="https://twitter.com/tomjwells">@tomjwells</a>), consult GeordieR's valuable <a href="https://cotidocs.geordier.co.uk/" target="_blank">gitbook guide</a>, or to get help from the community, pop a question in the node-operators channel in the [Coti Discord server](https://discord.com/invite/wfAQfbc3Df).

 # Credits